Infectious diseases

 Enlarged breasts dye to neoplasms and cysts

 If you see your dog has swollen mammary glands, you may feel there are lumps or hard masses underneath the skin.
 If you do, you will need to take them to the vet immediately for screening.
-This is because there is a possibility these cysts or mammary tumors may be a symptom of cancer.
+This is because there is a possibility these cysts or mammary tumors may be a symptom of canine breast cancer.
 In both cases, medical attention is important to see if there is a need for treatment such as surgery.
-It is possible they will carry out different diagnostic tests such as taking a blood sample and/or a biopsy.
-Early detection of breast cancer in dogs increases the prognosis of the disease.

-A recent study has shown that neoplasia in canines have many similarities including “the age at onset, hormonal etiology and course of the diseases”[2].
+A recent study has shown that neoplasia in canines have many similarities including the age at onset, hormonal etiology and course of the diseases[2].
 This has potential benefits to help us humans learn more about the disease, but the study also highlights the hormonal aspects of breast cancer.

-Breed is a potential factor, with “Poodles, English Cocker Spaniels and Dachshunds [having] a significant relative rish developing benign and malignant tumors of the mammary gland”[3].
+Breed is a potential factor, with “Poodles, English Cocker Spaniels and Dachshunds [having] a significant relative risk developing benign and malignant tumors of the mammary gland”[3].
 Age is also a consideration as dogs over the age of 8 are more likely to develop this type of cancer.

-Why Does my Dog Have Swollen Breasts? - Enlarged breasts dye to neoplasms and cysts
+Why Does My Dog Have Swollen Breasts? - Enlarged breasts dye to neoplasms and cysts

 Can male dogs have swollen breasts?